Ink230/DirectoryPredictor/README.md

 If you have an idea, suggestion or want to contribute, please open an Issue!

-- Folder mode is currently being developed
+- Folder mode is currently works from source
+- Considerations being made to add a mixed file / folder mode but this comes with addition cmdlet options to get behaviour right
 - Pattern matching (* wildcard for files, ? for folder mode listing all files...etc) is next

 # Disclaimers